 Do you know how you would respond to a cyber security incident?
 If not, it may be time to consider a Security Incident Response Plan.

-A security incident response plan sets out steps for how to counteract a cybersecurity attack or data breach.
+A security incident response plan sets out steps for how to counter a cybersecurity attack or data breach.
 The aim of the plan is to take action as soon as possible if something happens, to limit damage and to ensure normal operations can continue without too much delay.

 Having a response plan in place means that there are established procedures to follow if an incident occurs.
 After all. the cost of a cybersecurity or data incident to your company can be significant, so it’s worth taking the time to prepare for anything that might happen.